 Some units don't have very long power chords.
 Depending on where you 12V outlet is and where you want to keep the cooler an extension chord may be required.

-These only cost about $6-$7 and are generally worth the investment.
+These only cost and are generally worth the investment.

 Choosing The Right Electric Cooler For You

 Electric coolers come in many shapes, sizes and price ranges.
 You'll need to choose the cooler that is right for you.
 Here is a quick overview of the main types of electric coolers available.

 Compact Car Coolers – These coolers and small (fitting 6-12 cans) and generally have some sort of arm rest padding on top and maybe even some cup holders.
 They are cheap ($35-$80) but generally not built with quality in mind. performs the best in the compact range.

 Large Storage Coolers – These coolers are generally around 40-quart or more and are designed to be stored in the rear of your vehicle.
 Some models turn on their side as the act like “mini-fridges”, though they still have limited cooling capacity.
 The is the largest affordable model.

 Fridge/Freezer Coolers – Rather than simply keeping items cool these coolers work as a fridge or freezer allowing you to cool warm items and even freeze items.
 These tend to be a lot more expensive with models starting around $350 and working their way up to over $1,000.
 They are the best, but you have to pay for it.
 For the best of the best I recommend the which ranges from 37-quart to 82-quart.

 Large Compact Coolers – The Wagan EL6224 fits in this range of cooler.
 They are closer in form and function to the large coolers and don't have arm rests and cup holders.
 They have good storage capacity however, they are designed to be small enough to fit on the floor in the cabin of your vehicle and to be easily accessible whilst driving.